 We are enlisting your assistance in this important project.
-On Wednesday April 13, 2016, please have your district’s school bus operators observe and report any instances of motorists illegally passing their school buses, using the attached form.
+On Wednesday April 19, 2017, please have your district’s school bus operators observe and report all instances of motorists illegally passing their school buses.

-Please instruct them to pay particular attention to the instructions and safety precautions.
+School bus drivers should pay particular attention to our examples in our information and examples document.
 As always, their primary duty is to the safety of their students.
-Please have your drivers note the criteria at the bottom of the form to ensure they report only illegal passes that occur while the bus driver is stopped with red warning lights flashing and stop arm(s) deployed in full compliance with our state training and procedures.
-Different from previous years, this year’s count focuses exclusively on individual vehicles that illegally pass stopped school buses, regardless of whether multiple vehicles pass at the same stop.
+Please ensure your drivers report only illegal passes that occur while the school bus is stopped with red warning lights flashing and stop arm(s) deployed in full compliance with state law.

-As has been the practice in the past we will have each District enter their own data compiled from the Individual Driver Report Forms directly into the survey which is located at the following link:
+As has been the practice in the past we will have each district or company enter their own data compiled from their collection method directly into the survey which is located at the following link:

-Please collect your district’s results and report them no later than April 27, 2016.
+Please enter your district or company results no later than April 28, 2016.

 Optional Driver Report Form and EXCEL Spreadsheet are provided to assist in compiling your district's numbers.

 EXCEL Spread Sheet for district or company use.

 Thank you for your help with this important initiative.